lanternetwork/LootAura/docs/email.md

 tsx scripts/run-seller-weekly-analytics.ts 2025-01-06
 ```

+**Note:**
+- Cron jobs run only when configured in your scheduler (Vercel Cron, external service, etc.)
+- Locally, you should use the scripts under `scripts/` to debug jobs
-**Note:** The cron endpoints are production-ready and can be wired to any scheduler that supports HTTP requests with Bearer token authentication.
+- The cron endpoints are production-ready and can be wired to any scheduler that supports HTTP POST requests with custom headers

 ## Future Enhancements